-The most recent ERO evaluations of Titoki, which were conducted in 2019 and 2014, both judged the school as "very well placed" to promote positive learning outcomes for children.
+The most recent ERO evaluations of Titoki, which were conducted in 2019 and 2014, both judged the school as “very well placed” to promote positive learning outcomes for children.
 This is the best possible review that can be received and means that the ERO finds Titoki “consistently effective in promoting positive learning outcomes for children”, and is a testimony to the great teachers and environment that Titoki Montessori offers.
-Please read the full review here.

 The Casa Classroom

 The Preschool classroom (Casa), for children between the ages of three to six, is a carefully prepared environment that encourages children to learn individually, at their own pace.
 Your child has extraordinary powers of mind.
 He or she possesses once-in-a-lifetime ability to simply absorb information from his or her environment, like a sponge.
 Dr. Montessori called this phenomenon "the absorbent mind".
 We have prepared a dynamic learning environment with a wealth of concrete, manipulative learning materials that encourage the child to discover and learn throughout this limited period of her life.
 Montessori teachers are trained to observe each individual child and to put them in touch with the things they are most interested in learning; the results are joy, immense satisfaction and excitement about learning.

 One of the most striking aspects of the Preschool classroom is its peacefulness.
 There is a deep sense of respect from the children towards others and from the teachers toward the children.
 Through "grace and courtesy" exercises, we teach children how to problem solve conflicts, how to act politely in varying situations and how to be kind and helpful to their friends.
 The result is a cohesive community of young children.

 The multi age classroom allows younger children to have role models and older children opportunities for leadership.
 Traditional classrooms, where children are grouped according to chronological age, fosters leadership on children with outgoing personalities.
 In the Montessori preschool classroom, even the shyest five year old is thrust into a leadership role, because the younger children look up to them and ask for their help and assistance.